Prismatic World Tour: Concert synopsis

 At the beginning of this section, there is a "Megamix Dance Party", performed by the dancers and backing singers, which is a mix of a selection of songs.
 Perry arrives on stage wearing a top, skirt, and leggings featuring smiling faces and peace symbols.
 She performs "Walking on Air", where she is lifted above the stage and flies from one end to the other.
 Following this, she changes into a yin-yang dress to sing "It Takes Two".
 While performing the song, she is lifted off the ground while the bottom half of her dress is inflated and covers the lift, to give the apprentice of her being very tall.
 To close this section of the tour, a mash-up of "This Is How We Do" and "Last Friday Night (T.G.I.F.)" is performed as Perry and her dancers ride an inflatable car on stage.
 A video interlude is played, showing Perry as a mental patient in a triangular padded cell, before paint splashes from all room areas.
 She appears on stage wearing a bra and skirt decorated with palm leaves to perform "Teenage Dream".
 "California Gurls" is then performed with blackout lights and dancers move letters that eventually recreate the Hollywood Sign.
 Perry exits the stage before re-emerging to sing "Birthday", wearing a one-piece outfit named the "Birthday Suit", decorated with balloons over her breasts and other birthday-themed items.
 During the performance, Perry brings a member of the audience whose birthday is near the show's date on stage, and they sit on a throne on top of a rotating birthday cake, which emerges from the stage.
 She is soon trapped in a seat with multiple balloons attached and flies around the entire audience as balloons and confetti descend from above.
-Soon after, she exits the stage once more after thanking everyone for attending and introducing her band members.
+Soon after, she exits the stage once more after thanking everyone for attending and introducing her dancers and band members.

 For the encore, an interlude called "Prism-Vision" is played, where the audience is encouraged to wear special rainbow-star diffraction glasses picked up before the show to magnify the visual effects of the performance.
 Perry enters the stage wearing a firework-themed dress to perform "Firework".
 During the song's climax, multiple fireworks explode on stage before Perry ends the show, exiting through the pyramid from which she entered the stage at the beginning.